 3. Cone-top Can: The cone-top can is a classic type that was commonly used in the mid-20th century.
 It consists of three pieces – a cylindrical body, a cone-shaped top, and a flat bottom.
 The cone-shaped top allows for easy pouring of the beer into a glass.
 This type of can was popular among smaller breweries as it provided a cost-effective packaging option.
 Today, cone-top cans are often sought after by collectors and beer enthusiasts for their nostalgic appeal.

 4. Crowntainer: The crowntainer is another vintage beer can top design that was popular in the mid-20th century.
 Unlike the cone-top can, the crowntainer is a one-piece can with a concave bottom.
 It features a crown cap, similar to those used on glass bottles, which is crimped onto the can's opening.
-The crowntainer was introduced as a way to differentiate beer cans from other cans, such as or cans.
+The crowntainer was introduced as a way to differentiate beer cans from other beverage cans, such as soda or juice cans.
 While not as commonly used today, the crowntainer holds a special place in beer can history.

 In addition to these main types, there have been various other innovations and designs in beer can tops over the years.
 Some examples include the wide-mouth can, which allows for easier drinking and pouring, and the vented can, which features a small vent to enhance the flow of beer when poured.
 These innovations aim to improve the drinking experience and preserve the quality of the beer.